-Domain Council meets bi-weekly and is made up of the three school Administrators, the Board of Trustees President and one other member of the BOT - usually the Vice President.
-These Board members serve as the supervisory team for the Administrators, and have many opportunities to work closely with them and evaluate their work.
-Domain Council is responsible for proposing the annual budget, reviewing the agenda for BOT meetings and making policy recommendations to the Board as well as for addressing any emergency needs.
+Domain Council meets monthly and is made up of the Head of School, the Director of Teaching and Learning, the Community and Family Engagement Coordinator, the Board of Trustees President and one other member of the BOT - usually the Vice President.
+These Board members serve as the supervisory team for the Head of School, and have many opportunities to work closely with him and evaluate his work.
+Domain Council works as a collaborative team, and is responsible for proposing the annual budget, reviewing the agenda for BOT meetings, and making policy recommendations to the Board, as well as for addressing any emergency needs.